-Most people would struggle to place Suriname on a map, often even placing it on the wrong continent [I don’t know; it just sounds African] Suriname is South America’s smallest country, and I’d wager that if I asked 10 people, at least 5 wouldn’t be able to point it out on a map [and I’m being generous].
+Most people would struggle to place Suriname on a map.
+In fact, I’d wager most people would point to somewhere in Africa.
+Suriname is South America’s smallest country.
 I never planned on popping in Paramaribo, but the chance go truly go off the beaten path lured me in.
 As a former Dutch colony, you’ll see places like Onafhankelijkheidsplein on street signs and maps [that really just means public square], but as a Caribbean country you’ll hear languages like English, Creole, Dutch Indonesian, and Chinese.
-This little gem, formerly Dutch Guiana, sits in the upper corner of South America, between Venezuela and Brazil and more specifically between its colonial brethren, Guyana and French Guiana.
-The mix of culture, food, language and architecture makes for a very interesting city, reflecting influences from Dutch colonization, Indonesian workers, West African former slaves, Indian workers, Chinese laborers and many more.
-The mix of races, religions and languages doesn’t work for many cultures, but from the small glimpse that we saw, Paramaribo does a remarkable job in making it work.
+This little gem, formerly Dutch Guiana, sits in the upper corner of South America, between Venezuela and Brazil.
+More specifically between its colonial brethren, Guyana and French Guiana.
+The mix of culture, food, language and architecture makes for a very interesting city.
+It reflects influences from Dutch colonization, Indonesian workers, West African former slaves, Indian workers, Chinese laborers and many more.
+The mix of races, religions and languages doesn’t work for many cultures, but Paramaribo does a remarkable job of making it work.

 Parbo, as it’s called, pulls together influences from many different cultures, and it somehow seems so effortless.
-Locals switch back and forth between 2 and 3 languages, mosques sit next to temples, synagogues and churches, streets are lined with Indian, Creole, Chinese and Javanese food, along with a McDonalds or fried chicken shop to round things out.
-As a tiny historical fact, Suriname gained notoriety as being the area that the Dutch traded for in exchange for the UK acquiring some land in North America [ever hear of New Amsterdam?
+Locals switch back and forth between 2 and 3 languages.
+Mosques sit next to temples, synagogues and churches, streets are lined with Indian, Creole, Chinese and Javanese food.
+A McDonalds or fried chicken shop rounds things out.
+As a tiny historical fact, Suriname gained notoriety as being the area that the Dutch traded for in exchange for the UK acquiring some land in North America.
+Ever hear of New Amsterdam?
 No, how about New York?]

 Adm.
 Crijnssen renamed the fort once again, and Fort Zeelandia remained Dutch until 1975 [ because #historynerd].